fonnesbeck/git_tutorial/PITCHME.md

 ![](images/github_editor.png)

+Note:
-^To see how we can resolve conflicts, we must first create one.
+To see how we can resolve conflicts, we must first create one.

 ---